 The Department of Defense's (DoD) Cyber Security Scholarship Program (CySP) is open to Augusta University students enrolled in the 3rd or 4th year of undergraduate education, and current or prospective students in AU's Masters program.
 The purpose of the program is to increase the number of qualified students entering the fields of information assurance, information technology, and cybersecurity to meet the DoD's increasing dependence on cybersecurity for war fighting and the security of its information infrastructure.

-Since 2017, Augusta University has received over $1 million in scholarship funding from the Department of Defense.
-Seventeen students have received this prestigious scholarship, including four multi-year recipients.
+Since 2017, Augusta University has received over $1.5 million in scholarship funding from the Department of Defense.
+Eighteen students have received this prestigious scholarship, including six multi-year recipients.

 The Science, Mathematics and Research for Transformation (SMART) Scholarship-for-Service Program is available for students pursuing an undergraduate or graduate degree in Science, Technology, Engineering, and Mathematics (STEM) disciplines to receive a full scholarship and guaranteed civilian employment with the Department of Defense upon graduation.

 All majors within the School of Computer and Cyber Sciences meet the degree requirements for this scholarship.

 The SMART Scholarship-for-Service Program is different from the DoD Cyber Scholarship in that students must directly apply to the SMART Scholarship Program via the SMART web site.
 The application window is open between August 1 and December 1 of each year.

 The Department of Military Science at Augusta University accepts applications for students to apply for two or three year scholarships throughout the year.
 Applications are due in February and interested applicants do not have to be enrolled in Military Science courses in order to apply.
 In addition to the National Scholarships, the department chair awards multiple four, three, and two-year scholarships annually to competitive, eligible students, no matter your classification.